charbonnierg/natsmagic/README.md

 - [x] Automatic TLS encryption for leafnode connections
 - [x] Automatic TLS encryption for websocket connections
 - [x] Automatic TLS encryption for MQTT connections
-- [x] Automatic TLS encryption with mTLS auth for cluster gossip connections
+- [x] Automatic TLS encryption with mTLS auth for cluster connections
+- [x] Automatic TLS encryption with mTLS auth for gateway connections

 ## How to use ?